FrancesOkolo/francesokolo.github.io/README.md

-# :tada: Hooray!
+# Hooray!
 Welcome to Frances' GitHub Page! :tada:

 Hey there, fellow human (or highly advanced AI)! :wink: I'm **Frances**, the Tableau Queen, and you've just stumbled upon my delightful corner of GitHub.
 Prepare to be amazed by my coding adventures, personal quirks, and irresistible charm!

-## :mortar_board: Educated and Decorated :mortar_board:
+## Educated and Decorated :mortar_board:

 Armed with a Ph.D. in progress, an M.Sc., an MBA, a BSc, and a handful of certifications, I've traversed the academic landscape from Nigeria to the UK.
-I've dabbled in everything from Computer Science to Big Data in Business, earning titles like "Senior Data Analyst" and "Doctoral Researcher" along the way.
+I've dabbled in everything from Computer Science to Big Data in Business, earning titles like "Senior Data Analyst", "Doctoral Researcher" and  my favorite "Tableau Queen" along the way.

-## :rocket: My Fantabulous Projects :rocket:
+## My Fantabulous Projects :rocket:

 I spend my days (and sometimes nights) creating mind-blowing projects that will make you say "Wow, that's pretty cool!"
 Take a peek at these coding masterpieces: